Cap Rate? ROI? Are you looking at a property investment and hearing these terms for the first time?

 It helps you to estimate the payback period.

-It provides an accurate analysis as it doesn’t factor in any financing (terms, interest rates, etc.)
+It provides an accurate analysis of how the property itself performs as it doesn’t factor in any financing (terms, interest rates, etc.)

 Performing a return-on-investment analysis is the key to making smart real estate investment decisions.